istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

         EOF
     ```

-1. Modify the `handle-cnn-access` policy rule to send `request-path` log entries to the `path-checker`:
+1. Modify the `handle-cnn-access` policy rule to send `request-path` instances to the `path-checker`:

     ```bash
         cat <<EOF | istioctl replace -f -